AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-models.md

      * Many properties are self-explanatory, for additional details see [Properties](#properties).
      * Typing a **Field Label** will auto-complete the **Property Name**  - if empty, and it can be manually updated afterwards.

+       >[!CAUTION]
+       >
+       >When manually updating data type Property Names, note that names must contain only Latin characters, numerical digits and underscore "_" as special character.
+       >
+       >If models created in earlier versions of AEM contain illegal characters, please remove or update those characters.

      For example:

      ![field properties](assets/cfm-models-05.png)